Vandivier/arias-tale-rpg/docs/metagame.md

 Unless otherwise specified, roll d20 on the Battle Encounter Difficulty Table to determine battle setup.
 Unit levels are a minimum of level 1.
 A level disadvantage cannot reduce the unit level below 1.

-After describing the initial conditions, before any turn is taken, ask whether you should draw a picture of the initial battle scene.

 After each round of unit turns, take a world turn.
 Declare whether any interesting changes happen in the battle due to this world turn.
 A world turn can reflect environmental changes and spontaneous bonus challenges and opportunities for players and adversaries.
 Maybe a new enemy shows up.
 Maybe a tree falls.
 Maybe the wind picks up.
 Maybe nothing of note happens.